janengono/testing/README.md

 - Handles client-side routing, allowing for smooth navigation between views (e.g., Home,My Hikes, Plan Hike) without full page reloads.

 ## Jest & React Testing Library:
--Provide a framework for writing unit and integration tests to ensure components behave as expected, reducing bugs in production.
+- Provide a framework for writing unit and integration tests to ensure components behave as expected, reducing bugs in production.

 # 4. Backend as a Service (BaaS)-Firebase
   Instead of building a custom backend, we leverage **Firebase** to provide a complete backend infrastructure, reducing development overhead while maintaining high reliability and scalability.